ARAZA13/araza13.github.io/README.md

   - Managed a diverse set of stakeholders, pitched the project to senior beaucrats and got it cleared from security agencies & the home department of Pakistan for deployment of the latest round, which tracked & surveyed 1,000,000+ students in the LEAPS sample from 112 villages, in order to create a one of a kind panel dataset on education and its demographic dividends, covering every aspect of the educational marketplace.

-  - Conceptualized & deployed android applications LEAPS sample of  to measure young adults' cognitive and non-cognitive abilities.
-Analyzed incoming data to examine the linkages between education and labor market outcomes using psychometric analysis and item response theory (IRT) modeling of test scores.
+ - Conceptualized & deployed LEAPS instrument for data collection which included android applications to measure young adults' cognitive and non-cognitive abilities.

+ - Analyzed incoming data to examine the linkages between education and labor market outcomes using psychometric analysis and item response theory (IRT) modeling of test scores.

 {: style="text-align: justify"}

 ### Senior Research Associate @ CERP